 - Mental illness (for example, depression and receiving treatment, schizophrenia, bipolar disorder).
 We might request you provide a letter from your doctor to confirm your health condition.

 Examples of conditions that don’t qualify include: seasonal colds, flues and allergies, learning difficulties and injuries you will recover from.
-Please not that this is not an exhaustive list.
+Please note that this is not an exhaustive list.

 What can the fund help with?

 Funding is limited and awards don’t cover 100% of the costs.
-Households will be required to contribute towards the costs, but where this is not possible, we will provide a list of some charitable organisations a household might be able to apply to for extra funds.
+Households are required to contribute towards the costs, but where this is not possible, we will provide a list of some charitable organisations a household might be able to apply to for extra funds.